-What do sore knees, ankle sprains, hip pain, joint stiffness, and lower back pain all have in common?
+What do ankle sprains, knee pain, hip pain, and lower back pain all have in common?

-👉 When evaluating a patient with any of the above complaints, we almost always find an underlying balance deficit that was most likely present before the pain or injury was ever acknowledged.
+👉 When evaluating a patient with any of the above complaints, we OFTEN find an underlying balance deficit that was most likely present before the pain or injury was ever acknowledged.

 Do you have a hidden balance deficit? 🤷